vovgou/loxodon-framework/docs/LoxodonFramework_en.md

 #### Interceptable Enumerator(InterceptableEnumerator)

 In Unity3D coroutines, if an exception occurs, it is impossible to catch the exception.
-Try catch is not allowed to use across yield, finally cannot ensure that the code block can still be executed when the coroutine ends abnormally, so it is often impossible to know a coroutine.
+Try catch is not allowed to be used across yield, finally cannot ensure that the code block can still be executed when the coroutine ends abnormally, so it is often impossible to know a coroutine.
 It is not convenient to find the cause if the program execution ends normally.
 According to the principle that the Unity3D coroutine is an iterator, I designed a interceptable iterator that can inject code blocks during the execution of the coroutine and catch exceptions.
 Using InterceptableEnumerator to wrap the original iterator, you can capture the execution exception of the coroutine code, and no matter whether the coroutine ends normally, you can insert a code block before the coroutine exits, ensuring that this code block will definitely be at the end of the coroutine. carried out.
 In my Executors, I use the InterceptableEnumerator to ensure that the task ends normally.
 No matter whether the coroutine is executed successfully or abnormally, I can set the result of the AsyncResult by registering the Finally block.
 Ensure that AsyncResult.IsDone is equal to true, which will not cause the task Stuck.

 InterceptableEnumerator supports conditional statement blocks.
 You can insert a conditional statement block outside to control the coroutine logic or abort the coroutine.
 Exception statement block, you can catch coroutine exceptions, Finally statement block, to ensure that the end of the coroutine will call this statement block.
 Let's take a look at an example.

     /// <summary>
-    /// 这是一个迭代器的包装函数
+    /// This is the wrapper function for an iterator
     /// </summary>
     protected static InterceptableEnumerator WrapEnumerator(IEnumerator routine, IPromise promise) {